martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 The instructions below assume that you don't "use" the package, so you'll have to include the name of the package to invoke anything in it.
 If you find that inconvenient, you can omit all the "readable:" prefixes by first using the standard Common Lisp "use-package" command:

     (use-package :readable)

+For your convenience, the package includes "sweet-clisp" and "sweet-sbcl" (if you have clisp or sbcl respectively), which automatically do this and put you in sweet-expression mode (the last tier).
+But let's start at the beginning first.

 Using basic curly-infix-expressions (c-expressions)